Raising awareness of the dangers of tap water for contact lens wearers

 Little is known about this condition and it can be difficult to diagnose because many of the symptoms are similar to other microbial corneal infections.

 Around 85 per cent of AK cases are associated with contact lens wear

-Videos from the NIHR Biomedical Research Centre at Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology also highlighted best practice for contact lens use.
+Videos from the NIHR Biomedical Research Centre at Moorfields and the UCL Institute of Ophthalmology also highlighted best practice for contact lens use.

 The campaign gained good traction.
 Heavy traffic from the optical media (including Contact Lens Spectrum in the US) prompted an article in a national newspaper and two primetime radio slots.